 3. Talk it out

 "Actively listen to what the other person says in response to your expressions," says Dr. Awosan.
-"Give them the room necessary for them to express their own thoughts, feelings, and emotions, as well."
-Often, in the midst of this conversation, you'll come to a better understanding of the initial hurtful interaction, which can help you figure out how to let of the resentment, find closure, and develop a plan with this other person for moving forward in the relationship.
+"Give them the room necessary for them to express their own thoughts, feelings, and emotions."
+Often, in the midst of this conversation, you'll come to a better understanding of the initial hurtful interaction, which can help you figure out how to let go of the resentment, find closure, and develop a plan for moving forward in a relationship with this person.
 "State and request your hopes and expectations for staying in the relationship in order to prevent a similar relational injury from occurring again," says Dr. Awosan.

 6. Speak with a therapist to pinpoint preexisting emotional pain

-Past trauma tends to interfere on both sides of resentment: Not only can it cause one person to lash out at another person unnecessarily, but also, it can cause the person who's being lashed out at to internalize the situation more deeply, and feel more hurt as a result.
-As such, it's possible that internal roadblocks from the past may be driving your interpretation of a present scenario, and leading you toward resentment that's not warranted by the other person's behaviors alone.
-And as a result, the only way to fully let go of that resentment will be to address your own preexisting emotional baggage, for which the experts suggest seeing a pro.
+Past trauma tends to interfere on both sides of resentment: Not only can it cause one person to lash out at another person unnecessarily, but also, it can cause the person who's being lashed out at to internalize the situation, and feel especially hurt as a result.

 7. Practice gratitude